khinvi/MEAS-BD-system/README.md

 - **Technical Fingerprint Expert (TFE)**: Analyzes device and browser characteristics
 - **Purchase Pattern Expert (PPE)**: Identifies suspicious checkout and purchasing behaviors

-For now, these are the experts we are tinkering with, however, we are open to employing others _(the more the merrier...)_ A meta-learning layer dynamically weights expert opinions based on context and confidence, allowing the system to adapt to new bot strategies without complete retraining.
+A meta-learning layer dynamically weights expert opinions based on context and confidence, allowing the system to adapt to new bot strategies without complete retraining.
+For now, these are the five experts we are tinkering with, however, we are open to employing others in the future _(the more the merrier...)_

 ## Read More